Home | Manufacturers | Resources | Storefront | FAQs | About

-To rework the underside of the Marshall DSL100's Tube PC Board, the board has to be detached from the chassis.
+To work on the underside of the Marshall DSL100's Tube PC board, the board must be detached from the metal chassis.

 First, remove two brass screws beside each of the power-tube sockets.
 In this photo, six of the eight screws have been removed.